Xin-Zhou-smu/PatchNet_updated/README.md

        $ python main.py -predict -pred_data [path of our data] -dictionary_data [path of our dictionary data] -load_model [path of our model]
   For example:

-       $ python main.py -predict -pred_data 'test.pkl' -dictionary_data 'dict.pkl' -load_model './snapshot/*.pt'
+       $ python main.py -predict -pred_data 'test.pkl' -dictionary_data 'dict.pkl' -load_model './snapshot/2020-12-01_07-45-03/epoch_20.pt'
   Notes:
     "-load_model"  parameter needs the path to saved model.
-In the traininf phase, PatchNet will save some intermediate models during the process, which are stroed in folder "snapshot".
+In the training phase, PatchNet will automatically save some intermediate models during the process, which are stroed in folder "snapshot".
+In the "snapshot" folder, there are folders named by "year-month-day-hour-minute-second", to represent the time when models are stored.

-    In the "snapshot" folder, the model files are named ""
+     In each, "year-month-day-hour-minute-second" folder, there are many intermediate model files are named "epoch_x.pt". "epoch_20.pt" means the model are saved after training 20 epochs.

+     We need to load these stored models when doing evaluation.
+If we load "epocj_20.pt" and do evaluation, that means we only evaluate the performance of the model "epoch_20.pt" (model saved at 20th epoch).

 ## Contact